onap/vnfrqts-requirements/docs/Chapter8.rst

 via APPC which then invoke VNF level playbooks.
 Playbooks that impact more than a single VNF are not the current focus of these guidelines.

+Since last release of these guidelines, based on recent learnings, moving VNF Type global variables under inventory/group_vars files, this way variables and respective values are available to all playbooks without being explicitly referenced though an include statement.
+Also creating templates that are VNF Type specific, but moving away from static files that are VNF instance specific, working to obtain VNF instance specific from other sources, inventory database, etc.

-And here the scrubbed default arguments for this VNF instance:
+And here the scrubbed default arguments for this VNF instance(originated from previously re-factored playbooks now being phased out):

 .. code-block:: none

  vnf_instance=vfdb9904v

  $ more ../vars/vfdb9904v/default_args.yml
- vnf_provider_network_network: d69fea03-xxx-yyy-zzz-nnnnnnnnnnnn
- vnf_provider_network_subnet: a07f6a3d-xxxx-yyy-zzz-ssssssssssss
  vm_config_oam_vnfc_name: vfdb9904vm001oam001
  vm_config_oam_hostname: vfdb9904vm001
  vm_config_oam_provider_ip_address: 1xx.2yy.zzz.109